 We recognise that educating our children in how to keep themselves and others safe both online and in face-to-face situation plays a crucial role in safeguarding them.
-We have a clear set of values and standards the provide opportunities for children to learn how to keep themselves and others safe; that are demonstrated and reinforced throughout school life and underpinned through -
+We have a clear set of values and standards that provide opportunities for children to learn how to keep themselves and others safe; that are demonstrated and reinforced throughout school life and underpinned through:

+- Safeguarding Statement

+- Behaviour/Anti-Bullying Policy (Insert link)

-- Safeguarding Statement - Child on Child Abuse Appendix - Preventing Radicalisation - Our approach to Online Safety - Our Personal Social Health and Education and Computing curriculum and policies including our RHE /RSHE Policy please see TMBSS' PSHE Policy.
-Our RSHE programme is developed to be fully inclusive of all ages and stages of development and consideration of children's needs including Children potentially at greater risk of harm; and addresses issues as outlined Keeping Children Safe in Education 2023; Part 2, page 34, paragraph 131.
+- Preventing Radicalisation

+- Our approach to Online Safety

+- Our Personal Social Health and Education and Computing curriculum and policies including our RSHE Policy (available on the TMBSS website).
+Our RSHE programme is developed to be fully inclusive of all ages and stages of development and consideration of children's needs including Children potentially at greater risk of harm; and addresses issues as outlined Keeping Children Safe in Education 2024; Part 2: Opportunities to teach safeguarding.

-The DSL, RHE/RSHE lead and other key members of the Senior Leadership Team (such as ICT, Mental Health and SENDCo) will work collaboratively to ensure that this is implemented; and being responsive to any safeguarding themes or patterns of concern that arise in school.
+The DSL, PSHE Lead, Mental Health Leaf and other key members of the Senior Leadership Team (such as computing, Mental Health and SENDCo) will work collaboratively to ensure that this is implemented; and being responsive to any safeguarding themes or patterns of concern that arise in school.